privacy-scaling-explorations/zkevm-specs/specs/opcode/18XOR.md

 ## Procedure

-A stack initalize empty with stack pointer to 1024, pop operation can only happen when stack is not empty, and it will increase by 1 of stack pointer.
+A stack initalize empty with stack pointer to 1024, XOR operation can only happen when stack is not empty, and it will increase by 1 of stack pointer.

 The Xor-ed value will be dropped directly without no any more checking & utilizing.